-In addition to their rest mass, sterile neutrinos are characterised by two additional parameters: the lepton asymmetry, L_6 , and the mixing angle.
+In addition to their rest mass, sterile neutrinos are characterized by two additional parameters: the lepton asymmetry, L_6 , and the mixing angle.
 Keeping the mass of the sterile neutrino fixed at 7 keV, we consider three values of L_6 : 8, 12, 700.
-Based on their cut-off scales, the $L_6=8$ and $L_6=12$ models respectively correspond to the 'coldest' and 'warmest' 7 keV sterile neutrinos that are also consistent with the Bulbul et al. (2014) and Boyarsky et al. (2014) observations.
-The most extreme model we consider, $L_6=700$, also decays at 3.5 keV but the mixing angle is unable to produce a decay flux compatible with the 3.5 keV X-ray observations (see Table 1 for a summary).
+Based on their cut-off scales, the $L_6 = 8$ and $L_6 = 12$ models, respectively, correspond to the 'coldest' and 'warmest' 7 keV sterile neutrinos that are also consistent with the Bulbul et al. (2014) and Boyarsky et al. (2014) observations.
+The most extreme model we consider, $L_6 = 700$, also decays at 3.5 keV but the mixing angle is unable to produce a decay flux compatible with the 3.5 keV X-ray observations (see Table 1 for a summary).

-To calculate the number of ionising photons produced in CDM and in the sterile neutrino models, we make use of the Durham semi-analytic model of galaxy formation, GALFORM using the supernova feedback prescription of Hou et al. (2015).
-In this model, the parameters controlling the strength and evolution of supernova feedback are calibrated for CDM by the epoch of reionisation as measured by Planck, and tested against data for the luminosity function and stellar mass-metallicity relation of Milky Way satellites (Section 3.2).
+To calculate the number of ionizing photons produced in CDM and in the sterile neutrino models, we make use of the Durham semi-analytic model of galaxy formation, GALFORM using the SNfb prescription of Hou16.
+In this model, the parameters controlling the strength and evolution of SNfb are calibrated for CDM by the epoch of reionization as measured by Planck, and tested against data for the luminosity function and stellar mass-metallicity relation of Milky Way satellites (Section 3.2).
 We adopt similar values of the model parameters for our sterile neutrino models.
-Our main conclusions are:
+Our main conclusions are as follows.